 iPad Pro, Procreate, Adobe Illustrator, Adobe Photoshop, Adobe InDesign, Adobe Lightroom, Canon 60D, Sketch, Webflow

 The client was looking for branding that would complement the clean and colorful photography style she had been using in her Instagram posts.
 The look and feel we were aiming for was one that was fresh, vibrant, and playful.
-I began with creating multiple moodboards, landing on one that incorporated fun illustrations, clean photography, and a mix of soft and bright colors.
+I began by creating multiple mood boards, landing on one that incorporated fun illustrations, clean photography, and a mix of soft and bright colors.

 moodboard images gathered from: Jen b. peters, green and the grain, all good things Co., rowanmade, joanna kosinska

 As always, the process to create a logo began with lots of sketching.
-Once I flushed out some ideas, I moved to the computer and put together four directions to present to the client.
+After fleshing out some ideas, I moved to the computer and put together four directions to present to the client.
 The Push-ups and Peanut Butter brand revolves around creating a healthy and balanced life.
 A part of that mission focuses on embracing one's imperfections, which played into the direction of the logo.
 The client chose the hand-drawn option, since it was more organic and not too refined.

 The brand color palette incorporates a mix of soft and bright colors.
 These colors help to bring a feel that is playful, feminine, and energetic.